nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 Once the network layer has confirmed the correctness of the signature of the JWS, the verifiable data registry MUST validate if the submitter was authorized to create, update or deactivate the document.
 If the authorization fails, the document MUST NOT be processed by the registry.

-A DID document can ony be created by its subject.
-To prove ownership of the private key, the JWS MUST be signed by a new private key.
+A DID document can only be created directly by its subject.
+A new DID is created by generating a key pair and proving control over the private key by signing the transaction containing the DID document with it.
-The corresponding public key MUST be listed as a `capabilityInvocation` verification relationship in the form of a reference.
+The corresponding public key MUST be embedded as a `verificationMethod` and referenced as a `capabilityInvocation`.
+Directly after creation, the DID document is configured as its own controller.

 A DID document can only be updated or deactivated by one of its controllers.
 The `controller` field MAY list the controllers of a document.
 If no controllers are listed, the DID subject itself is the only controller.
-If the DID document is not one of the listed controllers, the subject is NOT its own controller.
+If the DID document is not one of the listed controllers, the subject can't update or deactivate its own DID document.
-There can only be one level of controllers, i.e. controllers of controllers MUST NOT be able to update or deactivate a DID document.
+There can only be one level of controllers.
+A JWS signed by any other DID document than a direct controller of the DID document MUST NOT be processed by the registry.

-Controllers sign the JWS with the private key of which the public key MUST be included as a `capabilityInvocation` in the controllers DID document.

 #### 3.2.1 Create (Register)